artdvp/nuxt-hacker-news/README.md

 ## Load Data into the Vuex Store in Nuxt

 ## Access the Router Params to Load Page-Specific Data in Vue.js and Nuxt

+## Build Global Navigation with Layouts and nuxt-link in Nuxt